theburningmonk/ReactoKinesix/README.md

 - skip the record
 - stop processing this shard altogether

 if the specified retries have been reached and the error still persists then the library will proceed to call the `IRecordProcessor.OnMaxRetryExceeded` method to give you a last chance to handle the *record* before we skip to the next *record* or stop processing the *shard*.

+> **Note**: if you specify a retry count of 0 then the *record* will not be retried before skipping/stopping.

 > **Note**: you may want to ensure that the data carried by the failing *record* is not lost by implementing a mechanism to fall back to *Amazon SQS* in your implementation of `IRecordProcessor.OnMaxRetryExceeded`.
 >